I ransack her room. Loot and pillage.

 I remember well those fox-furs, my own mother was bequeathed a pair and I too delved into the huge old wardrobe, bringing out the fur stoles complete with little curled feet and a golden chain effect that operated as a clasp.
-The wardrobe revelation is part of most girl’s growing, though only that it were a peaceful thing.
+The wardrobe revelation is part of most girls’ growing.

 In the meantime, there is a small piece on the trousseau, inheritance and the Island Women on the blog.
 I quite remember being unable to zip the zipper of my mother’s wedding dress confection onto me at twelve, nor indeed being able to squeeze my toes into the minute satin winkle-pickers that she wore for her wedding day!

 EDIT : 25/11/2010, this is a Reblog of a piece written to mark the 16 day Campaign to eliminate Violence Against Women and Girls.